Title: Lady of the Sea

 Most of Imrahil's family was in residence, except for his heir Elphir who was currently in Minas Tirith, and the Prince's daughter and youngest child whose name the King of Rohan couldn't remember at the moment. Éomer vaguely recalled Éowyn speaking well of the young woman, who was only couple years younger than his sister.
 The princess was apparently visiting some family in Lossarnarch but would return in a day or two.

-It was a beautiful place, he supposed: the rocks on which the palace had been built, the white sand that he'd likely keep finding from his clothes weeks after his visit, the rise and fall of the sea... but in the sea, no matter how beautiful, there was also treacherousness and danger.
+It was a beautiful place, he supposed: the great hill on which the palace had been built, the white sand that he'd likely keep finding from his clothes weeks after his visit, the rise and fall of the sea... but in the sea, no matter how beautiful, there was also treacherousness and danger.
 Princes Erchirion and Amrothos had spoken of a boat trip, but he was wondering if he could somehow refuse that offer; he didn't feel too comfortable thinking of all that ever-moving water just under his feet.

 Éomer didn't mind bit of rain, as he was rather used to being outdoors in all kinds of weathers, but he decided to turn back nevertheless.
 Perhaps his host would be getting up soon and they could talk some business: he had hoped they might negotiate about establishing some trading relationship between the cities Edoras and Dol Amroth...

-That was what Éomer was thinking of when he saw her for the first time and truth be told, all thoughts of economy and trading were quickly forgotten.
+That was what Éomer was thinking of when he saw her for the first time and truth be told, all thoughts of trading were quickly forgotten.
 And no wonder, for as she rose up from the waves, it was like the Sea Goddess herself had come to grace this white shore.
 A thin wet gown clung to her shapely form, and water had almost made it see-through – a fact that instantly brought him considerable discomfort.
 The gown, its colour that of pale blue, bared her shoulders and their creamy white skin that absolutely begged to be touched and caressed.
-Her hair was dark, which could have been the trick of water, but he assumed it'd be the same colour as her perfectly arched eyebrows, which were midnight black.
+Her hair was dark, which could be the trick of water, but he assumed it'd be the same colour as her perfectly arched eyebrows, which were midnight black.
 The colour of her eyes reminded him of the storm that was currently brewing over the sea, and her full lips were soft shade of pink.
-Her face was delicate, elegant... and though he had seen elves more beautiful than mortal man's imagination, this moment she was the fairest thing he had ever seen.
+Her face was delicate, elegant... and though he had seen elves more beautiful than mortal man's imagination, this moment she was the fairest thing he had ever seen in his life.

 What really got him, though, was not her overall appearance.
-It was the compilation of these three facts: 1) there was no other soul on the beach other than the two of them, 2) he was a complete stranger as far this Lady of the Sea was concerned, and 3) the thin wet gown clung to her body so that it was almost like she were naked, and yet her face was not scandalized but rather irritated and belligerent. Éomer was a warrior for nothing: he knew the look of challenge for battle when he saw one.
+It was the compilation of these three facts: 1) there was no other soul on the beach other than the two of them, 2) he was a complete stranger as far this Lady of the Sea was concerned, and 3) the thin wet gown clung to her body so that it was almost like she were naked, and yet her face was not scandalized but rather irritated and belligerent. Éomer was not a warrior for nothing: he knew the look of challenge for battle when he saw one.
 Nevertheless, he could not help but just stand there and stare.

 "Do you often stand idly by like an imbecile and stare at half-naked people while they're minding their own business?" she asked in a loud, clear voice.
 Momentarily, Éomer felt taken aback and wasn't sure what to answer.
 But then he decided he'd be damned if he allowed some indecently clad, rude woman abash him like this.